Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Introduction

 Link prediction is an important problem in graph-structured data analysis that predicts whether two nodes in a graph are likely to be linked~\cite{David2007}.
-It has a wide range of applications, for instance, the recommendation of hyperlinks of web pages~\cite{Pei2020}, the reconstruction of metabolic network~\cite{Oyetunde2016}, the citations of academic papers~\cite{Sen2008}, and the friend recommendations in Twitter and Facebook.
-Graph convolutional networks (GCNs)-based graph auto-encoders (GAEs)~\cite{Kipf2016, Wang2016} and variational graph auto-encoders (VGAEs)~\cite{Kipf2016} are two typical unsupervised node embedding approaches to link prediction on graph-structure data.
-Compared to popular DNNs such as convolutional neural networks (CNNs)~\cite{LeCun1998} and ResNet~\cite{He2016}, GAEs, VGAEs, and their variants~\cite{Grover2019,Pan2018} come with quite shallow architectures, often one or two layers.
-Recently,~\cite{Salha2020} has pointed out the reason for their using shallow structures is because linear cases (i.e., one-layer versions) of GAEs and VGAEs have already achieved good performance and often outperform their multi-layer versions, including two- or three-layer GCNs-based GAEs and VGAEs, on link prediction.
-Indeed, our experiments on real data also demonstrate that directly increasing the depth of GAEs and VGAEs does not improve link prediction performance, but rather decreases it; see Figures~\ref{fig:01} and~\ref{fig:results3} (a).
-Considering the potential of DNNs with many layers in various applications, the ability of these current shallow GAEs- and VGAEs-based models to extract information from higher-order neighborhoods and node features is still limited.
+It has a wide range of applications, for instance, reconstruction of metabolic networks, recommendation of hyperlinks of web pages, citations of academic papers, and friend recommendations in Twitter and Facebook.
+Graph convolutional networks (GCNs)-based graph auto-encoders (GAEs) or variational graph auto-encoders (VGAEs)~\cite{Wang2016,Kipf2016} are typical unsupervised node embedding approaches to link prediction on graph-structured data.
+Compared to popular DNNs such as convolutional neural networks (CNNs)~\cite{LeCun1998} and ResNet~\cite{He2016}, GAEs and their variants~\cite{Pan2018,Grover2019} come with quite shallow architectures, often one or two layers.
+Recently,~\cite{Salha2020} has pointed out that the reason for using shallow structures is because linear cases (i.e., one-layer versions) of GAEs have already achieved impressive performance and often outperform their multi-layer versions, including two- or three-layer GAEs-based models, on link prediction.
+Indeed, our experiments on real data also demonstrate that directly increasing the depth of GAEs does not help improve link prediction performance, but rather decreases it (Figure~\ref{fig:01}).
+Considering the potential of DNNs with many layers in various applications, the ability of these shallow GAEs-based models to extract information from higher-order neighborhoods and node features is patently limited.